HomeResearch MethodologyWhat is Hypothesis in Research? Types, Examples, & Importance

 Statement: It is hypothesized that the teaching practices in X is different from that of Y

 Defining the research hypotheses is one of the crucial steps in framing a scientific quantitative research study.
-Further, it can be classified into Directional, Non-Directional Hypotheses.
+Further, it can be classified into Directional, and Non-Directional Hypothesis.

-The non-directional hypothesis is a two-tailed hypothesis where the direction of prediction is not specified, In this, the independent variable will have an effect on the dependent variable.
+The non-directional hypothesis is a two-tailed hypothesis where the direction of prediction is not specified, In this, the independent variable will affect the dependent variable.

 The directional hypothesis is a one-tailed hypothesis that uses the characteristics of the independent variable’s effect on the dependent variable to predict the exact direction of the effect.

-Non – Directional Hypothesis: I predict that health and mental stress are related
+Non – Non-Directional Hypothesis: I predict that health and mental stress are related

 Directional Hypothesis: I predict that health and mental stress are inversely related